-This blog was written and published on 11 December 2024
+This blog was written and published on 11 December 2024.
+It was edited on 12 December to remove the image of the Syrian flag.

 On 8 December 2024, millions of Syrians were greeted by the news of the fall of the Assad regime.
 Opposition forces, led by the militant group Hayat Tahrir al-Sham (HTS) seized control, bringing an end to the former President Bashar al-Assad’s brutal dictatorship of 24 years.